 - Note: If multiple TBD employees will be included on this project you do not need to add multiple rows, unless their salary, ERE or effort differs.

-- When the sponsor requires using only approved ERE rates, you will need to override the rates supplied in ERA.
+- When the sponsor doesn't allow ERE rates or has a limitation on ERE rates, you will need to override the rates supplied in ERA.
 To do so:

-- Go to the Budget SmartForm 1.2 F&A Rate Determination page.
+- Go to the Budget SmartForm 3.0 Personnel Costs

 - Personnel costs to be cost shared must be entered on this form.
 This plus the calendar % effort cannot exceed 100.
 Other expenses to be cost shared will be entered in the cost sharing budget.